 Where we get into the spirit.

-Each spirit is created in a 70-gallon handmade copper-and-stainless-steel still imported from Germany that was specifically designed for making brandy.
+Each spirit is created in an 80-gallon handmade copper still imported from Germany that was specifically designed for making brandy.
 We started by following the European methods; however, it didn’t take long for us to latch on to a style all our own.
-Our copper pot is now outfitted with a 20 foot vodka column, essential to making our Divine vodka, as well as a gin basket where we use vapor infusion to distill ingredients such as juniper and coriander.
+Our copper pot is now outfitted with a 20-foot vodka column, essential to making our Divine vodka, as well as a gin basket where we use vapor infusion to distill ingredients such as juniper and coriander.
 Our copper pot is now a piece of art in itself.
 It is definitely something you won’t find at most other distilleries—one more way we like to stand out from the bunch.